 Sardar Patel was a leader who is famously known as “Iron Man of India” and played an important role in the freedom struggle of India.
 He was committed to the welfare of farmers, and was responsible to the merging of 550 princely states into the union of India.

 Patel is also known as the “Architect of independent India” as his efforts helped in building united India.
+When the British left India, there were 565 princely states which had an option to remain with India, Pakistan or independent.

 Characteristics of “Statue of Unity”